 Curious about winter cycling?
-Now is your chance to discover this exhilarating activity in the perfect winter landscape.
-Challenging single-track trails wind across the Laurentian Escarpment and groomed ski trails at Nipissing University welcome fat bikers.
-Just outside North Bay, the Stepping Stones Trails offer a great combination of lake riding and single-track trails groomed by fellow fat bikers and volunteers.
-New Remedy Rentals has a small fleet of fat bikes for rent.
+Now exhilarating activity in the perfect Escarpment and groomed ski trails at Nipissing University welcome fat bikers.
+Just outside North Bay, the Stepping Stones Trails offer a great track trails groomed by fellow fat bikers

-frozen landscape on North Bay's crosscountry ski trails.
+Experience the joy of gliding over the frozen landscape on North Bay's crosscountry ski trails.
 With a history dating back to 1975, North Bay Nordic Ski Club welcomes an active community with 50km of groomed trails for classic and skate skiing through forest trails.
 Nordic, as it is affectionately known, is a family-friendly club with active youth and adult programming, trails lit for night skiing, a full stock of rentals and a heated clubhouse.
 No vehicle?
 No problem.
 Nipissing University atop North Bay's escarpment grooms crosscountry ski trails for both traditional and skate ski - free to use and accessible by public transit!
 As the training grounds for the Nipissing Lakers Nordic Ski Team, the trails regularly host ski races.
 Keep the heart pumping at Wasi Ski Club's 43km trail network just 15 minutes outside of North Bay.